 Let’s say your business sells furniture.
 If the sizes of a cupboard are wrong on your website, you can rest assured that you’ll receive quite a large amount of complaints.
 How would you feel if you ordered your dream cupboard online, only to find out that it’s one centimeter too high to fit into your room as you are assembling it?
 If you invest in a good PIM solution, you can rest assured that this won’t happen to your customers.
 At least, for the things they buy from your store.

 Once your data has been whipped into shape, it’s time to take a look at your ecommerce solution.
 This one’s a hard choice to make.
 Do you want to settle for one big monolithic solution that takes care of everything out-of-the-box?
 Or would you prefer the flexibility of an API-based approach?
 There are differences for you as a company and the way you’ll work with it.
 If we’re going to continue with the furniture store example, this is just where a customer would buy your furniture online.

 Of course, there are more nuances to picking the right platform.
 Depending on the needs of your business, the chosen system can be completely different.
 In the end, this is not a decision that should be taken lightly.
-If you still want to learn more about this, I recommend checking out our whitepaper “The Ecommerce Selection Handbook”, as this is not the main focus of this article.

 3. Connect 1 and 2 and start personalizing